 Finding your way into the Moodle code

-This article is aimed at people totally new to Moodle development and have some PHP experience, if you don't have that experience please visit PHP for novices.
-It is a few tips to help you get started with the mass of Moodle code.
+This article is aimed at people totally new to Moodle development and have some PHP experience.
+It is a few tips to help you get started with the mass of Moodle code. if you don't have experience with PHP please visit the PHP manual

 Please feel free to add more tips here, but I think it is also good if we can keep this article quite short.